 Sonal and her husband have similar working hours.
 Sonal delivered their baby six months back and has recently joined work again.
 Her husband's parents are staying with them to help with the baby.

-Sonal often has to work long hours.
-She is also breastfeeding the baby so she keeps pumping milk even while at work.
+Sonal has to work long hours, and is also breastfeeding the baby.
+So she keeps pumping milk every few hours, even at work.

 Sonal says that she is always expected to join her mother-in-law in the kitchen to help with dinner as soon as she gets home.

-"Some days, if I need to take a few minutes of rest in our room, my mother-in-law will leave the kitchen, walk by her son who got home before me and is watching TV on the couch, and knock on my door to ask me to come out and help her.
+"Some days, if I need to take a few minutes of rest in our room, my mother-in-law will leave the kitchen, walk past her son who got home before me and is watching TV on the couch, and knock on my door to ask me to come out and help her.
 My husband does not react.
-He does not step up and say to his mother, ‘Let Sonal rest, I will help you.’
+He does not step up to his mother and say, ‘Let Sonal rest, I will help you.’
 A glass of water magically appears before him, dinner is magically on the table, and he does not stop to think who put it all there."

 Sonal says that she has sometimes tried including her husband in the kitchen work but her efforts always get intercepted.

-"When I do this, my mother-in-law stops me and says, 'Oh, let him rest.
-He has had a long day.'
+"Whenever I try to include him in the work, my mother-in-law stops me and says, ‘Oh, let him rest.
+He has had a long day.’
 What does she think I have had?
-And why does my husband, who is usually a fairly equal partner, suddenly turn into a slob when his parents are around?"
+And why does my husband - who is usually a relatively equal partner - suddenly turn into a slob when his parents are around?"

 Sonal says that she understands a mother's love.

 "I get that her son holds a bigger space in her heart than I do.
 It is natural.
 Even my mother loves me like that.
-But when my mother visits us, she never says, 'Let my daughter rest' while demanding that my husband help her in the kitchen."
+But when my mother visits us, she never says, 'Let my daughter rest' while demanding that her son-in-law help in the kitchen."

 Those were the days, my friend.